yimuchen/dotfiles/README.md

 with the other session configurations (see the `README.md` file in the [`nvim`](nvim) directory for more information).

-To install the required plugins using [lazy.nvim][lazy.nvim] after installing the case neovim, first link the configuration files to the common configuration
+To install the required plugins using [lazy.nvim] after installing the case neovim, first link the configuration files to the common configuration
 location: